-Pollutant Air Quality Objective Concentration Air Quality Objective Measured as (PM 10) (gravimetric) 35 times a year 40 μg/m3 Annual mean 350 μg/m3, not to be exceeded more than 24 times a year 1-hour mean Sulphur dioxide 125 μg/m3, not to be exceeded more than 3 times a year 24-hour mean 266 μg/m3, not to be exceeded more than 35 times a year 15-minute mean
+Pollutant Air Quality Objective Concentration Air Quality Objective Measured as 40 μg/m3 Annual mean 350 μg/m3, not to be exceeded more than 24 times a year 1-hour mean Sulphur dioxide 125 μg/m3, not to be exceeded more than 3 times a year 24-hour mean 266 μg/m , not to be exceeded more than 35 times a year 15-minute mean

-Where exceedences of the national objectives are identified in areas of relevant exposure Local Authorities (LAs) are required to declare an Air Quality Management Area (AQMA).
+Where exceedances of the national objectives are identified in areas of relevant exposure Local Authorities (LAs) are required to declare an Air Quality Management Area (AQMA).
 When an AQMA is declared the LA is then required to produce an air quality action plan identifying possible measures that would improve air quality in that area in a bid to meet the national objectives.